Split screen AOA and Pop Century

 Inside the lobby at Disney’s Art of Animation Resort. photo: @bizzy.runninganddizn

-I’ll highlight their unique features, themes, accommodations, dining options, and amenities to help you decide which one best suits your dream Disney vacation.
-But first, let me encourage you to hire the help of Travel Professional that specializes in Disney destinations to help build your best trip!
+I’ll highlight their unique features, themes, accommodations, dining options, and amenities.
+This will help you decide which one best suits your dream Disney vacation.
+But first, let me encourage you to utilize the help of a Travel Professional that specializes in Disney destinations.
+Consider them a concierge service for your most perfect Disney experience.

 Theming